Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Experimental setup

-\begin{itemize} \item \textbf{SVHN-LT Dataset} For both training and testing, we crop each class to the minimum number of samples available across all classes.
-The only data augmentation applied is a random horizontal flip with 50\% probability. \item \textbf{CIFAR100-LT Dataset} We use the dataset in its entirety without class filtering.
-As with SVHN-LT, we apply a random horizontal flip with 50\% probability for data augmentation. \item \textbf{CelebA Dataset} We use the full dataset and apply a center crop of $160 \times 160$ to each image and then resize to $128 \times 128$.
-A random horizontal flip with 50\% probability is also applied. \end{itemize}
+For both training and testing, we crop each class to the minimum number of samples available across all classes.
+The only data augmentation applied is a random horizontal flip with 50\% probability.